lpierge/BerkeleyDB/README.md

 Then in **1996**, **Netscape** came and asked the creators (Seltzer and Bostic) to beef up the library for their browsers and servers.
 That push led them to found a company called **Sleepycat Software**.

 Over time, they kept adding major features: version 2.x added **locking** for concurrency, version 3.x added **transactions** and version 4.x introduced **replication**. **February 2006**, Oracle bought Sleepycat, and they've been maintaining it ever since.
 A major issue came in **2013**, with the release of the version 6.0, because Oracle changed the original SleepyCat license, and switched to the **AGPLv3** license, a _smart move_ to de-facto restrict and inhibit the use and distribution of the BDB source code.
-This is why I never updated this interface to the latest version of the BerkeleyDB.
+This is why I never updated to the latest version of the BerkeleyDB.
 The 2.7.7 was a super compact version and ideal for "old school" C/C++ Win32 projects, where efficiency and no frills matter more than anything else.

 ## Implementation notes
 **Important note on projects structure:**